-Budgeted cost: £103,344
+Budgeted cost: £114,050

-Activity Evidence that supports this approach Challeng address ge number(s) ed Led by the DSL (Designated Safeguarding Lead) and supported by Administrative Officer to improve attendance and punctuality of PPG children to ensure they are in school and ready and able to learn.
+Activity Evidence that supports this approach Challen of address ge number(s) ed Led by the DSL (Designated Safeguarding Lead) and supported by Administrative Officer to improve attendance and punctuality of PPG children to ensure they are in school and ready and able to learn.
 To work alongside authority's EWO service to target PA's and those PPG children at risk of being a PA.
 To offer free breakfast club to identified children to improve attendance.
-DFE Link between attendance and attainmed general, the higher the overall absence rate the KS, the lower the likely level of attainment end of KS2."
-DFE Improving Attendance at School: "The clear link between poor attendance at school lower academic achievement." e across ent at the ere is a 1 £43,456 To employ a full time learning mentor, full time Pupil Support Officer, Full Time Pastoral Assistant Headteacher to lead on behaviour across school.
+DFE Link between attendance and attainment general, the higher the overall absence rate the KS, the lower the likely level of attainment end of KS2."
+DFE Improving Attendance at School: "The clear link between poor attendance at school lower academic achievement." e across ent at the ere is a 1 £45,816 To employ a full time learning mentor, full time Pupil Support Officer, Full Time Pastoral Assistant Headteacher to lead on behaviour across school.
 To track behaviour through CPOMs, offer early intervention, work alongside parents and external professionals where necessary.
 To offer free breakfast for all children to improve readiness for learning.
+EEF study into social and emotional inter "On average, SEL interventions have an id and valuable impact on attitudes to lear social relationships in school.
+They also average overall impact of four months' a progress on attainment."
+EEF study into behaviour interventions: "Ex suggests that, on average, behaviour intervention and performance along with a decrease in probe behaviours.
+Impacts are larger for targeted interventions matched to specific students a particular needs or behavioural issues than universal interventions or whole school strains." lentifiable ning and have an additional vidence ventions cademic plematic with a for 7 £29,438 X2 members of staff provide reading support during Breakfast Club.
 Provision of CPD in relation to understanding behaviours.
-To offer nurture groups or 1:1 nurture sessions for identified children using our Learning Mentor and PLC Teacher.
-EEF study into social and emotional inter "On average, SEL interventions have an idea and valuable impact on attitudes to lear social relationships in school.
-They also average overall impact of four months' approgress on attainment."
-EEF study into behaviour interventions: "Exaugests that, on average, behaviour interventions on apperformance along with a decrease in probabehaviours.
-Impacts are larger for targeted interventions matched to specific students particular needs or behavioural issues than universal interventions or whole school strain. lentifiable ning and have an additional vidence ventions ademic elematic with a for 7 £24,099
+To offer nurture groups or 1:1 nurture sessions for identified children using our Learning